trntv/apis-list/README.md

 - [Wger](https://github.com/apis-list/apis-list/blob/main/apis/wger/wger.md) - de/api/v2/ Authentication Public endpoints, such as the list of exercises or the ingredients can be accessed with
 - [Withings](https://github.com/apis-list/apis-list/blob/main/apis/withings/withings.md) - Access to data from Withings activity trackers and body measures
 - [balldontlie](https://github.com/apis-list/apis-list/blob/main/apis/balldontlie/balldontlie.md) - Introduction Welcome to the balldontlie API!
 You can use our free API to access NBA related data
- ### Surveys
-- [Clust](https://github.com/apis-list/apis-list/blob/main/apis/clust/clust.md) - The best way to gather anyone’s documents, directly from your app & without hassle
-- [Typeform](https://github.com/apis-list/apis-list/blob/main/apis/typeform/typeform.md) - Typeform's APIs allow you to create and edit Typeform surveys, and retrieve survey responses on demand
- ### Sustainability
-- [Open Charge Map](https://github.com/apis-list/apis-list/blob/main/apis/open-charge-map/open-charge-map.md) - The Open Charge Map API Use of the OCM API is subject to terms and conditions
-- [Trash Nothing](https://github.com/apis-list/apis-list/blob/main/apis/trash-nothing/trash-nothing.md) - Developer API trash nothing! provides a REST API which allows developers to build apps on top of the trash nothing platform (with thousands of new posts every day and millions of users from around
  ### Tasks
 - [Todoist](https://github.com/apis-list/apis-list/blob/main/apis/todoist/todoist.md) - Todo Lists
 - [Trello](https://github.com/apis-list/apis-list/blob/main/apis/trello/trello.md) - You are being redirected